Ruby on Rails extension for Flash Builder 4

 Create a new Flex project

-Create a new Flex project as shown in the image above and explained below.
+Create a new Flex project from File -> New -> Flex Project and enter project properties as shown in the image above and explained below.

 In this screen: